Nature Recovery

 If you would like to find out more about Oxfordshire's nature, our partners Wild Oxfordshire and the Berkshire, Buckinghamshire and Oxfordshire Wildlife Trust are excellent resources.

 For nature to recover, as well as protecting and enhancing our most precious places for nature, we also need to work at a landscape scale.
 The OLNP acknowledges the Lawton principle of the need for 'bigger, better, more joined up' places for nature.
-To achieve this the OLNP will champion and support Farmer Clusters, local Landscape recovery projects, and Catchment Partnerships to deliver for nature.
+To achieve this the OLNP will champion and support Farmer Clusters, local landscape recovery projects, and Catchment Partnerships to deliver for nature.

-Local Nature Recovery Strategies (LNRS) are spatial strategies for nature which were mandated in the Environment Act 2021.
-They map the most important areas that need protection and restoration for nature to recover.
-They have the potential to be a powerful tool that will help restore our natural habitats and green spaces.
-Oxfordshire County Council have been nominated as the 'responsible authority' for delivering Oxfordshire's LNRS, with the OLNP co-ordinating stakeholder input.
-Find out more here.
+Oxfordshire’s Local Nature Recovery Strategy (LNRS), due to be adopted in the Autumn of 2025, is a spatial strategy for nature that maps the most important areas that need protection and restoration for nature to recover and has the potential to be a powerful tool that will help restore our natural habitats and green spaces.

 Our working groups are made up of experts in their fields who help to deliver our objectives.